meriem2012arb/Stroke-Prediction/README.md

 Goal :
 Our objective is to predict whether a patient is likely to get stroke (Target feature : ```stroke``` (0/1)) based on the features from given data using ML techniques.
+This project is a part of the [ml-zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) course

 Data :
 The dataset dowloaded is  from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset)